Conscious Becoming

 The Practice

 Self-trust built through small integrity.
 Repetition creates identity.
-Aligned action, taken consistently, is how you become who you choose to be.
+Aligned action, taken consistently.

 "There is a moment in every life where the illusion breaks.
 Not dramatically.
-Not with fireworks.
 Usually it happens quietly — and a thought arrives that changes everything: No one is coming to steer this thing for me."

 Read the Full Essay — 8 min